code-423n4/2023-08-chainlink/docs/src/src/interfaces/ISlashable.sol/interface.ISlashable.md

 ```

 ### InvalidSlasher
-This error is thrown then the admin tries to set the slasher config for an address
+This error is thrown then the contract manager tries to set the slasher config for an
+address
 that doesn't have the slasher role